flarebyte/object-stats/README.md

 * Deploy to a remote origin with `npm run deploy`.
 * Bump version and publish a package with `npm run major` or `minor/patch`

+# TODO
+ * Review code and check are the missing features

 ## License